 8. Many Gas Ranges

-That standard gas range in your kitchen likely measures around 30 inches wide a dimension that’s become the industry standard for residential cooking appliances.
-This width accommodates four burners comfortably while fitting into standard cabinet configurations.
+The typical gas range found in most homes measures about 30 inches wide, a size that has quietly become the industry standard for residential kitchens.
+This width comfortably fits four burners while aligning neatly with standard cabinet layouts.

 9. Youth Baseball Bats